phamduchongan93/Profile/ll_CC/pages/documentation/bluetooth/file-transfer.md

 `anpham@dell-laptop:~/Pictures$ bt-obex -s`
 After this, you should be able to send files from your phone to laptop.

-I will have the following result
+The following output is desired:

 ```
 [OBEX Server] Transfer started